Logiqx/gps-details/docs/devices/coros/README.md

 ### Investigations

-This project is work in progress and new articles are added periodically:
+This project is work in progress and new articles are added periodically.

 - [Sony Traits](sony/README.md) - 1 Jan 2025
 - [Windsurfing vs Speedsurfing](windsurfing/README.md) - 28 Aug 2024